 Securities Exempt from Registration under the Securities Act of 1933

-<previous: Selling New Securities There are many securities which are exempt from the Securities Act of 1933—requiring neither registration nor a prospectus.
-There are several reasons why securities may be exempt from registration requirements:
+<previous: Selling New Securities Many securities are exempt from the Securities Act of 1933 — requiring neither registration nor a prospectus.
+Securities may be exempt from registration requirements because:

 - the securities are considered safe because they are issued by a government authority, such as US Treasuries or municipal bonds;

 - the sale of the securities is restricted to a given geographic area, usually within a state; or